Matthew-Bozoukov/tied-crosscoder-Matthew/README.md

 # TLDR
 This is a modification of ckkissane's implementation of crosscoders https://github.com/ckkissane/crosscoder-model-diff-replication for understanding how specific chat behavior arises from the base model.
-See details here.
+See details [here](https://github.com/ARBORproject/arborproject.github.io/discussions/23).
+For the visualizations inside this project, you should use this modified version of [sae-vis](github.com/aranguri/crosscoder-sae-vis).

-I am working through organizing and documenting this code.
-For visualization, you should use this modified version of [sae-vis](github.com/aranguri/crosscoder-sae-vis).
+I am still working through organizing and documenting this code.
+I will upload the trained modified crosscoder soon.

 # Reading This Codebase